DSand313/Muh_Repository/Metrocar_Project/Project_Files/README.md

 ## Background

-This is a Masterschool project that runs you through the imprtance of a funnel analysis.
+This is a Masterschool project that runs you through a funnel analysis.
 In this case, it is a customer funnel analysis that shows the dropoff rate of indiviuals at each level of the funnel.
+In addition to the code for the funnel analysis, I've created a visual representation of the funnel in Tableau.
+PUT LINK HERE.
+I've also got a list of ten queries that give various insights into the dataset.

 ## Metrocar Funnel Analysis